Fair and Impartial Policing

 Social psychologists have shown that “implicit” or “unconscious” bias can impact what people perceive and do, even in people who consciously hold non-prejudiced attitudes.

-The implication of the science is that even the best law enforcement officers may manifest bias because they are human, and even the best agencies, because they hire humans, must be proactive in producing fair and impartial policing.
+The implication of the science is that even the best law enforcement officers might manifest bias because they are human, and even the best agencies, because they hire humans, must be proactive in producing fair and impartial policing.

-This 6-hour training helps the officer to:
+This six-hour training helps the officer to:

 - Understand that even well-intentioned people have biases;